daryloye/ft_cub3D/README.md

 ## v18 - 11/11/2024
 - flood fill algo for validating map is working
-- Issue: leaks when esc from map (when flood fill successful) -- solved!
+- Issue: leaks when esc from map (when flood fill successful)
 - WIP: check for repeated direction in map
 - WIP: check for empty line in map

+## v19 - 11/11/2024
+- solved leak issue when esc from map
+- solved moving multiple directions at once

 ## Resources
 https://lodev.org/cgtutor/raycasting.html